-Symptoms of eye allergies, or allergic conjunctivitis, include watery, itchy, red, sore, swollen and/or stinging of the eyes.
-Itching of the eyes is one of the the most common symptoms of allergic conjunctivitis.
+Symptoms of eye allergies, or allergic conjunctivitis, include watery, itchy, red, sore, swollen, and/or stinging of the eyes.
+Itching of the eyes is one of the most common symptoms of allergic conjunctivitis.
 Frequently one eye may be more symptomatic than the other.

 Fortunately, we have been highly successful in treating eye allergies with several different medical treatments depending on severity.
 Treatment can make a big difference just in reducing one’s pre-occupation with one’s eyes.

-For those considering Lasik Surgery, treatment for allergic eye condition is particularly important.
-Allergic eye condition can interfere with healing after Lasik Surgery and therefore should be treated prior to the surgery.
+For those considering Lasik Surgery, treatment for allergic eye conditions is particularly important.
+Allergic eye conditions can interfere with healing after Lasik Surgery and therefore should be treated prior to the surgery.
 Patients with more severe forms of lid allergy should consider other options.